Nickolaus Hirschl

 Nickolaus (also "Nikolaus") "Mickey" (also "Micki") Hirschl (March 20, 1906 – October 10, 1991) was an Austrian Olympic-medal-winning wrestler.
-He was also a European heavyweight wrestling champion, and for 10 years held the title of Austrian heavyweight wrestling champion.
+He was also a European heavyweight wrestling champion, and for 10 years he held the title of Austrian heavyweight wrestling champion.
 He was also an Austrian shot put and discus junior champion, Austrian heavyweight weightlifting junior champion, and for seven years the Austrian pentathlon champion.

 Early life

 Hirschl was Jewish, and was born in Vienna, Austria.
 His parents were kosher butchers, and his father was president of a synagogue.

 Sports career

 At 15 years of age, he won the Austrian junior championship in shot put and discus.
 At 16 years of age, he won the Austrian junior championship in heavyweight weightlifting.

 At 17 years of age, he became the pentathlon champion of Austria, winning the title in 1923.
 He held it for seven years.

 At the age of 18, he won the Austrian heavyweight wrestling championship.
 He was the Austrian champion for the following 10 years.
 In 1932, Hirschl won the gold medal in the European Wrestling Championships heavyweight championship.
 He wrestled for the Hakoah Vienna wrestling team, which won 127 international titles from 1929 to 1934.

 At the 1932 Olympics in Los Angeles, he won a bronze medal in heavyweight freestyle, and a bronze medal in heavyweight Greco-Roman.

 At the 1932 Maccabiah Games in Mandatory Palestine, he won a gold medal in Greco-Roman wrestling in the heavyweight category.

 In 1936, he boycotted the Olympics which were to be held in Berlin, Nazi Germany, refusing to participate due to the racial policies of the Nazis.